Cat Cafes in Japan

 Setagaya, Tokyo

-Nekochaya, located in the quiet residential area of Komazawa in Setagaya, Tokyo, is a unique cat café that doubles as a cozy sanctuary for both cats and humans.
-Founded by a self-proclaimed "cat fanatic" with decades of feline companionship experience, this home-like space offers a relaxed environment where visitors can sip tea, lounge, and interact with resident cats—five permanent "employee" cats and others awaiting adoption.
-Open only on Sundays from 12 PM to 8 PM, Nekochaya emphasizes cat-human coexistence, featuring thoughtful design elements like light ducts for feline sunbathing and catwalks for observation.
-Beyond a typical café, it serves as a hub for cat adoption and consultation, inviting guests to unwind and connect with its furry inhabitants in a setting that feels like a friend’s house.
+Nekochaya, located in the quiet residential area of Komazawa in Setagaya, Tokyo, is a unique cat cafe that doubles as a cozy sanctuary for both cats and humans.
+Founded by a self-proclaimed "cat fanatic" with decades of feline companionship experience, this home-like space offers a relaxed environment where visitors can sip tea, lounge, and interact with resident cats, including five permanent "employee" cats and others awaiting adoption.
+Nekochaya emphasizes cat-human coexistence, featuring thoughtful design elements like light ducts for feline sunbathing and catwalks for observation.
+Beyond a typical cafe, it serves as a hub for cat adoption and consultation, inviting guests to unwind and connect with its furry inhabitants in a setting that feels like a friend's house.

 Necoutatane